PhilJCarter/planit/README.md

 User supplied tables in standard SESAME format can also be used.

 > [!NOTE]
-> `ANEOSPyrolite` has been assigned the SWIFT/WoMa ID 403 in planit but does not have an assigned ID in SWIFT.
+> `ANEOSPyrolite` has been assigned the SWIFT/WoMa ID 403 in planit but does not currently have an assigned ID in SWIFT.
 Using a modified version of SWIFT or using the user supplied EoS functionality will be required.